-Danube-Ipoly National Park is right north of Budapest and it actually includes part of the Buda Hills, too.
-But it’s much more than just that: Pilis and Visegrád Mountains, Börzsöny Mountain, the valley of Ipoly river and Szentendre Island are also part of this national park that is probably the most diverse in Hungary.
-And in our opinion it offers the best panoramas in the country: views of the Danube Bend.
+In our opinion Danube-Ipoly National Park offers the best panorama in the country: views of the Danube Bend.
 Also, some of our favorite hikes in Hungary are located in this park.
 Actually, the best way of introducing it is through our favorite hikes.
 So let’s see…

 Prédikálószék: getting the best view of the Danube Bend

 As most of the mountains in Hungary are covered by forests getting views of our surroundings is not straightforward at all due to the trees.
 Most trails offer one or two viewpoints – a few of them are natural but most of them are platforms or towers rising above the trees.
 The trail towards Prédikálószék in the Pilis Mountains is a rare example of a trail with pretty panoramas almost all the way.
 At last it leads to the prettiest panorama of all: view of the Danube Bend (Dunakanyar in Hungarian).
 No wonder, this trail is our favorite in Hungary.

 It starts in a small village called Dömös.
 Trails in Hungary are marked with different colors and shapes that are painted on the trees or rocks.
 The red triangle sign leads you to Prédikálószék and we could find the first signs in Dömös around the church.
 Several paid parking lots are also located around the church so it’s easy to notice.